swiftlang/swift-package-manager/README.md

 and so on, until the entire dependency graph is satisfied.
-To complicate matters further, a dependency may specify version requirements, which may have to be reconciled with the version requirements of another module with the same dependency.
+To complicate matters further, a dependency may specify version requirements, which may have to be reconciled with the version requirements of other modules with the same dependency.

-The role of the package manager is to automate the process of downloading and building all of dependencies for a project.
+The role of the package manager is to automate the process of downloading and building all of dependencies for a project, and minimize the coordination costs associated with code reuse.

-(...)
+As the name implies, the Swift Package Manager manages _packages_.
 A _package_ consists of Swift source files and a manifest file, called `Package.swift`, which defines the package name and contents.
 The `Package.swift` file defines a package in a declarative manner with Swift code using the `PackageDescription` module.

     // TODO: "You can find API documentation for the `PackageDescription` module here: ..."

 A package has one or more _targets_.
 Each target specifies a _product_ and may declare one or more _dependencies_.

-// TODO: Should this instead say that products are modules, and not make the same distinction?
+    // QUESTION: Should the next section instead say that products are modules, and not make the same distinction?

 A target may build either a _library_ or an _executable_ as its product.
 A library contains a module that can be imported by other Swift code.
 An executable is a program that can be run by the operating system.